robertbrodrecht/launchpad/README.md

   * Link List: A title, WYSIWYG editor, and relationship field for creating lists that link to other pages.
   * Section Navigation: Select title, starting point, and depth to render a list of child pages.
   * Simple Content: A title and WYSIWYG editor.
+* Flexible content is automatically included in searches, so you don't have to worry about important content not being considered in search.
+NOTE: Certain fields like Relationships use IDs.
+So, for example, if you build a link list, the titles of the posts you are linking to won't be considered in search because they are stored as IDs.
 * Metabox and Flexible Content Fields:
   * Basic HTML inputs:
     * Checkbox